idena-network/idena-docs/docs/iip/iip-3.md

 - Discriminated identities' votes for blocks will only be used to identify their online mining status.
 - Discriminated identities can propose blocks and get paid for that as a regular identity.

+Discriminated identities won't be allowed to send 'Validation Evidence' transactions.

 ### Rationale

 Having an identity wait for 2 epochs before taking part in governing the network would give enough time for a fork or oracle voting to expire thus pools won't be able to prepare any kind of setup where they'd be able to take part in a voting.